hdrpknc/Reference-work/extension.md

 - [ ] create extension project in webide
 __________________________________
 #### deploy and test extension
 - [ ] create customizing-task on d frontend for launchpad designer
+As of SAP NetWeaver 7.50 /SAP UI Add-On 2.0 navigation targets for the application types SAPUI5 Fiori apps, transactions, Web Dynpro applications and URLs can be defined completely within the SAP Fiori launchpad designer without using transaction LPD_CUST.
+This is an important simplification of the target mapping configuration with an additional positive impact on the performance.
+Therefore, the general recommendation is to define navigation targets without using LPD_CUST.
 - [ ] create z_catalog
 - [ ] create z_tile
 - [ ] create target-mapping for tile otherwise the tile opens nothing